2019 Jackrabbit Stampede – Buckles and Bling Team Fundraiser

-This year’s Buckles and Bling rodeo team fundraiser, with a meal, program, and auction items, will be held at Club 71 in the Dana J. Dykhouse SDSU Football Stadium Thursday April 5th with the social hour starting at 6pm.
-This annual event has grown to over 280 in attendance and a great way for SDSU Rodeo Alumni to visit while supporting their team.
-Questions, donations, or auction items can be directed to Coach Ron Skovly at Ronald.email@example.com.
-Pre-registration is required and can be found online at http://igrow.org/events/2018-buckles-bling/.
+This year’s Buckles and Bling rodeo team fundraiser, with a meal, program, and auction items, will be held at Club 71 in the Dana J. Dykhouse SDSU Football Stadium Thursday April 4th, with the social hour starting at 6pm.
+This annual event has grown to over 300 in attendance and a great way for SDSU Rodeo alumni, donors, and friends to visit while supporting their team.
+Questions, donations, or auction items can be directed to Coach Ron Skovly at Ronald.firstname.lastname@example.org.
+Pre-registration is required and can be found online closer to the event.

 The Jackrabbit Stampede has a very storied tradition and every SDSU rodeo alumni has a memory to share from the previous Stampedes gone by.
 The early days were remembered with inclement weather and a woven wire arena that had wood posts and lumber lining the top of the fence painted red and white.
 Many pictures of the early Jackrabbit Stampede show the fans packed in the outdoor stands bundled up from the cool night air and others lining the fence to get a closer look.
 Jim Thompson announced many college rodeos including the Stampede for years and knew every athlete that competed, sometimes embarrassing them with too much information.
 H.L.
 Hutchinson was the rodeo advisor for many years keeping the program running smoothly by dedicating many hours to the program.